 4. Submit the application.
 Read about how to pay and submit the application.

-Section 13 of the Energy Pipeline Act provides detailed information on the supporting information.
+Section 13 of the Energy Pipelines Act 1981 provides detailed information on the supporting information.

-You can contact the Energy Dirvision for assistance with your application.
+You can contact the Energy Division for assistance with your application.